 Take a look at your customer service department and find aspects that make your customer service stand out from other brands.
 Do you have dedicated customer service representatives who handle specific accounts?
 Is your support available 24/7?
 Do you have a small team that can offer customized support?
 Is your customer support team also experts in your product?
 These are things that you can use in your marketing campaign to set you apart from others in your industry.

 A great way to personalize your customer service team is to showcase your employees.
 You could interview a few star customer service agents and have them tell about times they’ve gone above and beyond for a customer.
-This would work especially well for video content, but can work for text copy too.
+This technique would work exceptionally well for video content but can work for text copy too.
 Putting a face and a voice to your company will personalize it for your target audience and show your customers that there are real people to help them.
 Additionally, showcasing your employees shows how you value people and it makes working with your brand more personal.

 Take a look at how Southwest took a specific situation where an employee went above and beyond and showcased it: